mykeln/youtube-comment-deleter/README.md

 ```

 ## How it works
 The issue with the other bulk-deleters is they just spam-simulate a "delete click."
 But if you refresh the page, you can see the comments weren't actually deleted.
-This script waits for the YouTube callback that confirms the actual comment deletion before continuing to the next comment.
+This script waits for a bit to allow the deletion to complete before continuing to the next comment.